microsoft/debug-adapter-protocol/specification.md

   /**
    * The name of the variable's child to obtain data breakpoint information for.
-   * If `variablesReference` isn't specified, this can be an expression.
+   * If `variablesReference` isn't specified, this can be an expression, or an
+   * address if `asAddress` is also true.
    */
   name: string;